 Expect fewer tourists and lower prices than during the peak safari months, although local school holidays in South Africa can result in national parks and coastal areas being crowded for the first half of January.
 Many lodges further away from easily accessible areas offer discounts at this time of year, so be on the lookout for special rates.
 Some lodges are even closed for a month or two.
 Read this article about finding more affordable lodge accommodation based on the time of year: How to find luxury safari lodges at a discount.

-Wildlife viewing can be patchy in places, particularly if the early rains have been good, but bird-watching is at its peak because of the breeding activities and the presence of summer migrants.
+Wildlife viewing can be patchy in places, particularly if the early rains have been good, but bird-watching is at its peak because of the presence of summer migrants.
 This is an excellent time to enjoy the smaller things celebrating this time of plenty, such as the emergence of frogs and tortoises from their dry season hibernations, and the convergence of eagles, snakes and even leopards to feast on flying ants that emerge to start their breeding cycle.

 Be sure to pack lightweight clothing to cover exposed areas, a wide-brimmed hat, sunglasses and high factor sun lotion.
 And, of course, keep a raincoat nearby, for the odd shower.
 Read this article for a complete safari packing list and this article for more about the seasons in Africa.